Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 • Type: Bug / Fighting

-• Role: High Attack, bulky physical attacker
+• Role: High Attack physical attacker with decent bulk

 Buzzwole Resistances